Learning Agile Swimming: An End-to-End Approach without CPGs: Methodology

-First, we propose normalized density matching approach to ensure that the forces and torques brought about by joint motion can bring more similar effects.
-Specifically, we accurately measured the weight and length of different links in the developed robotic fish, and calculated their normalized density $\bar{\rho}_{i}$ as\XP{:}
+The normalized density calibration technique is used to ensure that the forces and torques brought about by joint motion can bring more similar effects.
+Specifically, we accurately measured the weight and length of different links in the developed robotic fish, and calculated their normalized density $\bar{\rho}_{i}$ as :

 where $m_{i}$ and $l_{i}$ represent mass and length of the $i$-th link, respectively.
-Then, we set the corresponding links of the Koi with the same normalized density as the physical robotic fish.
+Then, we set the corresponding links of the Koi in CFD simulation with the same normalized density as the physical robotic fish.
+Normalized density calibration ensures that the overall force acting on the body of the robotic fish is similar in both simulated and real environments.
+A mismatch in density would alter the feedback loop, creating a gap in the effectiveness of the control policy when transferred to the real-world.
+By highlighting normalized density calibration as a contribution, we underscore its role as a practical and reproducible strategy to improve the robustness of the underwater robot control, making the simulation-based training results more transferable.